 TV Guide Plus Listing

-There’s nothing wrong with that though, it just ensures that users who are searching for a tv guide via the app store will find the app quickly without any issues.
+There’s nothing wrong with that though, it just ensures that users who are searching for a TV guide via the app store will find the app quickly without any issues.

-The location request is to ensure that they are showing tv listings available in your area and the calendar request is so they can add any shows that you don’t want to miss on to your phone’s calendar
+The location request is to ensure that they are showing TV listings available in your area and the calendar request is so they can add any shows that you don’t want to miss on to your phone’s calendar

-The interface isn’t the prettiest thing we’ve ever seen but it functions well enough and offers users a couple of categories within the settings tab, such as movies, sport and cartoons, if you are wanting to search specifically for any of those genres.
+The interface isn’t the best we’ve ever seen but it functions well enough and offers users a couple of categories within the settings tab, such as movies, sport and cartoons, if you are wanting to search specifically for any of those genres.

 However, they kind of leave the user to figure that out themselves.
 On the whole, though, this is a tidy app that does the job when it comes to tv planning.

 UK TV Guide

 Are you beginning to see a pattern emerge here with the names of these apps?
 Anyway, moving on from the name and on to the actual app itself.

 Once you’re in the app, it is very clean and easy to navigate.
 The app offers two different viewing options for the tv guide, which are essentially by hour or by channel.

 One really cool feature of the app is the ‘reminder’ section.
-This is where you can find a show on the tv guide that you really don’t want to miss, add it to your reminders section and then the app will send you a push notification when the programme is about to start to ensure that you don’t miss it.
+This is where you can find a show on the TV guide that you really don’t want to miss, add it to your reminders section and then the app will send you a push notification when the programme is about to start to ensure that you don’t miss it.

-Another cool feature is that you can select your favourite channels to create a custom tv guide.
+Another cool feature is that you can select your favourite channels to create a custom TV guide.
 This is a way to get rid of all the listings for channels that you never watch, and hone in on your favourite shows from your favourite TV channels.